DigiMediaCode/FormOs/FORMOS_SYSTEM_DOCUMENTATION.md

 5. If payment succeeds after trial, plan continues.
 6. If payment fails, user is moved to Free limits and prompted to restore billing.

+### Workflow 8: Healthcare Admin Intake

+1. Clinic owner starts from GP Appointment Request, New Patient Intake, or Patient Consent template.
+2. Owner reviews and configures wording, consent text, and fields before publishing.
+3. Public user completes administrative details and sees emergency guidance where appropriate.
+4. Public user uploads documents or signs if the template requires it.
+5. Staff complete Office Use Only review fields.
+6. FormOS stores the workflow record and can generate a PDF where the plan allows it.
+7. FormOS remains an administrative workflow tool, not an EMR/EHR, practice management, Medicare billing, emergency, or clinical advice system.

 ## 10. Current Limitations and Roadmap

 The following are not fully built or are intentionally deferred: